tobiaskluge/dnet-oai-gpt/README.md

 # About this

-C# .NET (Azure) OpenAI playground with gpt and other services
+Simple sample .net c# playground app for OpenAI and Azure OpenAI apis.

 ## Installation